Stone Cold (Swindells novel): Plot

-Gail takes a long telephone call and Link wanders off by himself, where he is approached by an old man.
-Unbeknownst to Link, it is Shelter, who uses the excuse of a missing cat to lure Link into a building.
+After getting Shelter's address from Captain Hook and spying on Shelter in case he is the reason of the murders, Gail takes a long telephone call and Link wanders off by himself, where he is approached by an old man.
+Unbeknownst to Link, it is Shelter, who uses the excuse of a free shelter and hostel to lure Link into a building.